David-Noble-at-work/capitalone-exercise/README.md

 ```

 Results were checked against the numbers produced by Microsoft Excel for Mac version 15.33 and we saw some differences
 in the second decimal place on averages.
+If we were to take this exercise one more step we might reconcile those
+differences taking Capital One's rounding rules into account.

-Issue these commands to run the tests against live data:
+Issue these commands to run tests against live data:

 ```bash
 cd tests && python3.6 -m pytest .